crosezhang/cg-final-project/README.md

 ```
 conda install -c bioconda krakenuniq
 ```
 We will be using the minikraken 8GB database with krakenuniq to allow our program to run on most machines regardless of processing power.
 Download this database using the following commands.
-The complete download should take around 5 minutes.
+The complete download may take up to 30 minutes depending on internet speeds.
+If curl isn't working, then download the file from [this link](https://ccb.jhu.edu/software/kraken/dl/minikraken_20171019_8GB.tgz) and continue with the rest of the operations.
 The uncompressing process also should take a few minutes.

 ```
 curl -O https://ccb.jhu.edu/software/kraken/dl/minikraken_20171019_8GB.tgz